Jess Mills

-Jessica Rosemary Frances Mills is an English singer/songwriter and musician, currently signed to Island Records, who has collaborated with many UK electronic music producers including Photek, Distance and Breakage.
+Jessica Rosemary Frances Mills is an English singer/songwriter and musician signed to Island Records who has collaborated with many UK electronic music producers including Photek, Distance, and Breakage.

 Early life and career

 Mills grew up in Kentish Town, North London.
-She is the daughter of Labour MP Tessa Jowell and lawyer David Mills, and attended Acland Burghley School; there, she met Niomi McLean-Daley, better known as Ms. Dynamite, becoming friends and, "doing dodgy dance routines in assembly together."
+She is the daughter of Labour Party MP Tessa Jowell and lawyer David Mills, and attended Acland Burghley School; there, she met Niomi McLean-Daley, better known as Ms. Dynamite, becoming friends and "doing dodgy dance routines in assembly together".

 After graduating from Sussex University, Mills began working in a local pub to fund a continued interest in music on the side.
 After a steady string of collaborations with various musicians throughout the 2000s (including one with Dom Search from The Nextmen) she eventually got her real break touring with Leftfield in 2010.
 She has worked extensively with producer Breakage, scoring a UK top 40 hit with the track "Fighting Fire".

-Other tracks released in 2011 include the singles "Vultures" and "Live For What I Die For", as well as a cover of The Cure's "A Forest" (of which Robert Smith himself has admitted he is a fan).
+Other tracks released in 2011 include the singles "Vultures" and "Live For What I Die For", as well as a cover of The Cure's "A Forest", of which Robert Smith himself admitted he is a fan.

-She has attracted interest from the press including a feature to run in i-D magazine.

-Her debut album, titled "Twist of Fate" was originally set to be released on 28 January 2013, but due to her label's poor promotion of "For My Sins", the album was pushed back and ultimately shelved.
+Mills attracted interest from the press, including a feature to run in i-D magazine.
+Her debut album, Twist of Fate, was originally set to be released on 28 January 2013; due to her label's poor promotion of "For My Sins", the album was pushed back and ultimately shelved.
 Since her departure from Island Records, she has signed with Warner/Chappell Music.
 Her first release with this label is a free download of Sweet Love, an original song that incorporates lyrics from Anita Baker's song of the same name.